networkx/nx-guides/content/algorithms/dag/index.md

 #### Step 2.
 Initialize first level.

-At each step of Kahn's algorithm, we seek out vertices with an in-degree of zero.
+At each step of Kahn's algorithm, we seek out vertices with an indegree of zero.
 In preparation for the first loop iteration of the algorithm, we can initialize a list called `zero_indegree` that houses these nodes: